 Don’t pack and press the mixture tightly into the sides of a two-part mold as the mixture will stick to the mold, and the bath bomb can break in half when you try to unmold it.

 Instead, loosely overfill both parts of the mold with a generous amount of mixture.
 There should be a high heap of mixture in each piece.
 Then press both halves firmly together and brush off any excess.
-Also, don’t twist the mould.
+Also, don’t twist the mold.

 Another tip is to clean the mold after each use or use a new mold for every bath bomb.
 Even small mixture residue in the mold can make it more difficult to get the bath bomb out.